Ready for 5G? These are the plans you'll need at each of the major US carriers

 Verizon

-Whereas AT&T limits 5G just to its newest unlimited plans and T-Mobile lets any plan tap into 5G, Verizon is kind of in the middle ground when it comes to plans.
+Whereas AT&T limits 5G just to its newest unlimited plans and T-Mobile lets any plan tap into 5G, Verizon is somewhere in the middle ground when it comes to plans.

 The company recently announced that any plan will be able to tap into its low-band nationwide 5G network when it launches later this year.
-This includes older unlimited plans and those that have monthly data allotments.
+This includes older unlimited plans and those with monthly data allotments.

 Those who want the full Verizon 5G experience with millimeter-wave, however, will need to have one of the carrier's top unlimited plans known as Do More, Get More or Play More.